 This brings us to the disadvantages of core wallets.

-- Not User-Friendly: Setting up a core wallet and using it is a more complex experience than a regular wallet application.
+- Not User-Friendly: Setting up a core wallet and using it is more complex than using a regular wallet application.
 It can be difficult and confusing.
 Furthermore, taking full advantage of all its features requires lots of technical knowledge.
 For example, customizing the UI, automating transactions, and integrating other applications require advanced programming skills.
 Generating a new public address for every transaction can also be a bit tedious if you have a high volume of transactions.
 These make core wallets less user-friendly for non-technical users.

 Popular Core Wallets